OpenSilver/OpenSilver.Documentation/documentation/general/deployment.md

 ### Deployment Targets

-OpenSilver applications can be deployed to various environments, including cloud services, dedicated servers, and static file hosting services.
+OpenSilver web applications can be deployed to various environments, including cloud services, dedicated servers, and static file hosting services.
 The choice of environment depends on your specific requirements, such as scalability, availability, and cost.

 #### 1. Azure